 Find out more - follow the links below:

 - Sustainable farming

 - Sustainable international development

 - Good jobs in food, farming and fishing

 We are living through critical years for the future of people and the planet.
 Our climate, bees, soil, water and ocean ecosystems – indeed all of the natural systems that provide our food – are under severe pressure, and much farmland and marine wildlife is in serious trouble.
 Precious natural resources and ecosystems are being destroyed, whilst perversely a third of the food we produce is simply thrown away.
 Animal farming is contributing significantly to climate change and deforestation, as well as to foodborne disease and the creation of antibiotic-resistant superbugs.

 The farmers and fishers who provide our food and who could help fix these problems are also finding it increasingly hard to earn a decent living.
 Meanwhile, an estimated 8.4 million people in the UK struggle to get enough to eat.

 We must fix this.
+We can.
 Good food standards must be built into farming and fisheries policies; into public health, schools and the NHS; into the benefits system and employment policies; into new international trade deals; and into our national commitments for reducing greenhouse gas emissions and promoting sustainable international development.

 The Campaign for a Better Food Britain is inspired and informed by the United Nations Sustainable Development Goals, and is the Sustain alliance's response to achieving these goals.